aramder/aramder.github.io/projects/_posts/2023-4-8-San-Diego-Zoo-Animation.md

 ![Animation system controller internal wiring](/images/projects/San Diego Zoo/controller wiring.jpg)

-This controller was the main part of the system that I had to wire up, other than the "G2SE" ground support equipment box which I made in parallel with this project.
+This controller was the main part of the system that I had to wire up, other than the "Gilderfluke Ground Support Equipment" or "G2SE" box which I made in parallel with this project as a tool for myself.
+The unit combines 8 channels of high resolutions sliders which appear as joystick inputs to the Gilderfluke PCMACS programming software, and it also contains ethernet, RS-232, and RS-485 adapters for interfacing with the animation system.
 I'll probably make a separate post about it some other time....
 It can be seen on the left side of the table during this late night programming session.

 ![Late night programming session with computer and support equipment on table with float in the background](/images/projects/San Diego Zoo/programming session.jpg)